We are looking for an experienced Project Manager based in our Cape Town office to start in January 2018.

 You should have at least 5 years project management experience in the NGO sector, good all-round management skills and a passion for environmental and social justice.
 You will need a thorough understanding of SA’s socio-environmental context.
 Knowledge of policy issue relating to water services, water resource management and climate change will be a strong advantage.

 The local government elections have come and gone.

-In a few weeks time, your new municipal or metro council will begin the serious task of managing the local municipality.
+Your municipal or metro council has the serious task of managing service provision